FAQ

 Frequently Asked Questions:

-1. Can you remove your copyright claim on my Youtube video?
+0. Can you remove the copyright claim on my Youtube video?

-It is not possible to remove the copyright claims for free.
-But you can still use the music!
+It is NOT possible to allowlist a video for free.
+But you can still always use the music!
 Depending the geographic location of the viewer, they might experience ads.

 2. Can we book Ugress for a live event concert?

 Details we need to know to respond with a quote: Event/situation/festival/context.
 Location.
 Venue.
 Length.
 Host.
 Promoter.
+Technical supplier.
 Budget.
 Marketing plans.
-Contact person.
-(Of course most concert situations does not have all this but there more we know the quicker we can say yes/no/price.)
+Contact person for technical production.

-3. Can I use your music in my student project / portfolio / personal video for free?
+3. Can I use your music in my short video / student project / portfolio / personal / family / etc video or free?

-Yes, personal use is fine and no specific license is needed.
-Please credit, either during use or clearly in description and credits.
+Yes!
+Personal use is fine and no specific license is needed.
+See the first question.
+If possible, please credit, either during use or clearly in description and credits.

 Note that on most platforms the music will probably be automatically recognised by content ID systems, there will be ads, and you will not be able to monetise the video.
-But using it is fine.
-We have set usage to the most liberal setting on all platforms.
+If you want to monetise it, you need a license, see next question.

 4. Can we use your music in our commercial project?
 (LICENSE)

-Yes, with a license.
-Commercial productions (including non-profit and no-budget) have to contact us and secure a sync license, and adhere as usual to synchronization laws in the country/countries of production/distribution.
+Yes, with a synch license.
+Commercial productions (including non-profit and no-budget) have to contact us and secure a sync license.
+The price of the license depends on your production.

-If wish to license the music, the more you can tell us the quicker we can give you an optimal license cost estimate: Who makes what, what kind of production is it, a one-sentence synopsis, what track(s) do you want to use, which part(s), for how long, for how many episodes, how big and what kind is the distribution, is it digital/physical, what is the marketing budget, for how long do you need the license (months/years), what geographical area, what kinds of media, etc. etc.
+We need to know: Who are you, all company/channel info, who makes it, what kind of production is it, a one-sentence synopsis, what track(s) do you want to use, which part(s), for how long, for how many episodes, how big and what kind is the distribution, is it digital/physical, what is the marketing budget, for how long do you need the license (months/years), what geographical area, what kinds of media, etc. etc.

-Obviously we don’t need to know all of this but the more you know the quicker this goes.
-It’s always very different depending on production and target media (film, tv, game, web, theatre, radio?) but the more we know the faster we can say yes/no/terms/price.
+Obviously we don’t need to know all of this in all cases, but the more we know the quicker this goes.
+It’s always very different depending on production and target media (streaming, film, tv, game, web, theatre, radio?) but the more we know, the faster we can say yes/no/terms/price.

-5. I got a message “this content is owned by Uncanny Planet / Orchard / Merlin / Phonofile” when using your music in a private, personal video?
+5. I got a message “this content is owned by Uncanny Planet / The Orchard / Sony Music / Merlin / Phonofile” when using your music in a private, personal video?
 Is it not yours?

 6. Where does sample X come from in track Y?